mirror/dd-wrt/src/router/rsync/rsync.1.md

     specify `-zz`.

-    See also the `--skip-compress` option for the default list of file suffixes that will trasnferred with no (or minimal) compression.
+    See also the `--skip-compress` option for the default list of file suffixes that will be transferred with no (or minimal) compression.

 0.  `--compress-choice=STR`, `--zc=STR`